 The College of Information Sciences and Technology and Penn State are able to offer a number of scholarships to undergraduate students thanks to the generosity of alumni, corporate partners, and friends.

-Full-time students enrolled in the College of IST, regardless of their Penn State campus of study, who meet the eligibility requirements described below will automatically be considered for scholarship awards.
+Full-time students enrolled in the college at University Park who meet the eligibility requirements described below will automatically be considered for scholarship awards.
 A separate application is only required for the David Rusenko Entrepreneur scholarships and Scholarship for Service program.

 To be considered for IST scholarships, students must:

 - receive an offer of admission to the College IST